EdoardoLaGreca/scrtp/README.md

 make sure that your `PATH` environment variable also contains `/home/<user>/go/bin`.
 In case it doesn't, add it and run the command again.

+Please keep in mind that I'm a human being and I may forget to update written things such as compilation requirements.

 ### Client

 ![Go report card](https://goreportcard.com/badge/github.com/EdoardoLaGreca/scrtp/client)